The chiweenie is an adorable “designer” dog, created by the mating of a Chihuahua and a dachshund!

 Dachshunds are even more popular than Chihuahuas according to the AKC, as they rank 13th in terms of breed popularity.
-Although they don’t appear in as many movies and commercials as Chihuahuas (who apparently have better agents) do, they do star in at least one feature film, as well as a pretty adorable animated flick.
+Although they don’t appear in as many movies and commercials as Chihuahuas (who apparently have better agents) do, they do star in plenty of films and animated cartoons.

 We’ll explain the basics of the dachshund breed below.